 The transaction also provides that the consideration paid for the grant and renewal of the option forms part of the consideration for the property if the option is exercised.

-Duty of $200 is charged on the total consideration for the grant and renewal of the option (the “first dutiable transaction”).
+Duty of $200 is charged on the total consideration for the grant and renewal of the option (the first dutiable transaction).

-The option is exercised after the renewal of the option and an agreement for the transfer of dutiable property is entered into for consideration (the “second dutiable transaction”).
+The option is exercised after the renewal of the option and an agreement for the transfer of dutiable property is entered into for consideration (the second dutiable transaction).

 The amount of duty payable on the second dutiable transaction is reduced by the amount of duty paid on the first dutiable transaction.